 For tweets on amphibians and other ecology topics, follow me on twitter:

-The playlist to the left shows four short videos of American Toad breeding behavior.
+American Toad 2015 Playlist: four short videos of American Toad breeding behavior.
 The first video shows two toads calling to each other.
 The second video shows a toad calling next to a spring peeper.
 The third video shows some male toads trying to break apart two amplexed pairs of toads.
 The fourth video shows a group of four males battling each other to mate with a single female toad.

 This video shows a complication of observations from Michigan in 2010.
 It starts with a view of a pond at sunset; peepers can be heard around the pond.
 Then a view of a spring peeper calling is shown.
 At 24 seconds into the video, a head-on shot of a spring peeper is shown.
 At 35 seconds, there is a view of a a male and female spring peeper in amplexus.
 The video ends with another view of a calling male spring peeper.